wulib-wustl-edu/wulib-wustl-edu.github.io/git.md

    2. You should see files such as id_rsa.pub, id_rsa, etc.

         1. If you do not see id_rsa.pub, id_rsa, etc., you will need to generate SSH keys.
-Continue to "Add SSH Keys to Github Account."
+Otherwise, continue to "Add SSH Keys to Github Account."

 ---